cb-technologists/blog/content/posts/tekton-jx-orchestration.md

       name: petclinic-deploy
 ```

 In the `PipelineRun` object is important to understand that is intended in the way of defining the specific running instance of a deployed pipeline.
-So it's a perfect time to assign running input/output parameter values, specify `serviceAccounts` to be used, or referencing the right `PipelieResources` to be used.
+It's the right place to assign running input/output parameter values, specify `serviceAccounts` to be used, or referencing the right `PipelieResources` to be used.

 Once we have the YAML definitions, it's only a matter of Kubernetes deployment of the Tekton CRD objects.
-So, to deploy them we can use `kubectl` command line tool:
+We can use then `kubectl` command line tool to deploy first the two YAML files with `PipelineResources`, `Tasks` and `Pipeline`:

 ```bash
 $ kubectl apply -f petclinic-resources.yaml,petclinic-pipeline.yaml